-Everywhere the Rover passed, it disturbed the soil, and the soil underneath turned out to be a darker red-brown soil than it's surroundings.
-An example of disturbed soil occured when the Rover crossed the Mermaid Dune, shown here.
+Everywhere the Rover passed, it disturbed the soil, and the soil underneath turned out to be a darker red-brown soil than it's surroundings, suggesting that parts of the surface of Mars have a top-coat.
+An example of disturbed soil occured when the Rover crossed the Mermaid Dune

 You might also be interested in:

 This image shows the rock called Pooh Bear.
-Soil found near Pooh Bear seemed to be a clumpy kind, made of little fine grains and cloddy.
-This was different from the soils found near the rock Scooby Doo,...more
+Soil found near Pooh Bear seemed to be a clumpy kind; finely grained, cloddy, and rocky.
+This was different from the soils found near the rock Scooby Doo, which...more

-The Viking I and Viking 2 missions were to both orbit Mars and land on the planet's surface.
-There were two spacecraft for each mission.
+The Viking I and Viking 2 missions were designed to both orbit Mars and land and make exploratory observations on the planet's surface.
 At this stage in the history of the exploration of Mars, scientists...more

 The Mars Odyssey was launched April 7, 2001, from Florida.
 After a six-month, 285 million-mile journey, the Odyssey arrived at Mars on October 24, 2001.
 The Odyssey is in its aerobraking phase right now....more